-So, on this occasion, I have enlisted the help of a colleague who lives on the island and has been managing the Ardbeg Visitor Centre for nearly 25 years.
-I couldn’t think of a better person to share her specialised knowledge on peat and peat cutting on the fecund island of Islay.
-Jackie Thomson, over to you…
+On this occasion, however, I have enlisted the help of a colleague who lives on the island of Islay to help with this post.
+Jackie Thomson has been managing the Ardbeg Visitor Centre for nearly 25 years and is an expert on peat.
+I couldn’t think of a better person to explain everything about the relationship between peat and whisky.

 Plants + heather + seaweed + bones/feathers/water - oxygen and pressure + time = peat.

 Check out the piece on barley harvesting season, explaining what is whisky made from.

 After the barley grain is soaked in water to partially germinate, distillers stop the process by exposing it to the peat fire.
 This is where the peat is used.

 Within the peat smoke there are ‘phenols’, which the malted barley absorbs during drying.
 How peaty a whisky is, is completely determined by the time exposed to the phenols when drying.
 Damp malted barley is usually exposed for 30 hours to dry and infuse.

 Get a full run down on making whisky with oak here and in our article on ‘what is whiskey’.

 A short history of peat

 Peat was traditionally the fuel that kept island homes warm throughout long, cold winters.
 Families, neighbours and sometimes whole villages would go out to the peat banks together and cut up the necessary chunks.